bguesman/react-portfolio/app/src/modals/markdown/work/mw.md

 <figcaption align = "center">The old system estimated occlusion by performing raycasts toward the sound source from the left and right of the player.
 This worked ok, but had its flaws.</figcaption>
 </figure>

 We noticed that this approach lacked a few salient features of real world occlusion.
-For one, as the player gets close to a big obstacle, it should up more of their field of view, and thus have more occluding power.
-In this sort of case, the old strategy actually allows sound to pass through big occluders, like in the following diagram.
+For one, as the player gets close to a big obstacle, it should mask more of their field of view, and thus have more occluding power.
+In this case, the old strategy allows sound to pass through big occluders, like in the following diagram.

 <figure>
 <p align="center">